Founded in 1999, Service First is a daylong community service event for new students to volunteer with public schools.

 Volunteer Roles for Upperclass Students, Staff & Faculty

 We rely on hundreds of volunteers to help us plan and implement Service First for the freshman class.
 Sign-up online to volunteer for our Summer Work Days, Supply Day, or at a school.
 Upperclass RAs and First Year Execs may also use this form to sign up for their event shifts.
+2014 dates will be posted this spring.

 SUMMER WORK DAYS